TylerRostenbach/Udemy/webdev/README.md

 	Table_exercise_1.html - Task: "Create a table and fill in with information and links given by Pokemondata.txt".
 Table made using <thead> and <tbody> instead of just using <th> for best practice.
 Filled in table with information and links to seperate webpages given by a .txt file that is not included.

+	Inputs.html - Webpage to practice implementation of forms, buttons, dropdown menus, and input text areas.